Rio358/esx_tk_bulletshells/README.md

 - Only tested with ESX V1 Final

 # Features
-- Saves bullet shells when a gun is shot
+- Saves bullet shell at player coords when a gun is shot
-- Police can inspect bullets shells which reveals the gun and the time the gun was shot
+- Police can inspect bullets shells
+- Inspecting a shell reveals the gun and the time the gun was shot
 - Shells automatically save to database
 - Police:
   - Idle > 0.03 ms